demisto/content/Packs/PicusAutomation/README.md

 Using the Picus Security integration, you can run commands on Picus platform:

-- Get peer and vector list
+- Get peer and vector list.
-- Run attacks on Picus
+- Run attacks on Picus.
-- Get specific threat and attack results
+- Get specific threat and attack results.
-- Get mitigation list
+- Get mitigation list.

 And with **PICUS - Attack Validation Automation** playbook, you can automate security validation.